-- > the sum insured stated on your policy schedule; and - your income replacement amount less any reductions that apply under Benefit Adjustments (as explained on page 44).
+- > the sum insured shown in your policy schedule; and - your income replacement amount less any reductions that apply under Benefit Adjustments (as explained on page 50).

 The income replacement amount is a monthly amount reflecting a percentage of your pre-disability earnings.
 It will be: